-In her work, she goes back to pivotal moments of 20th-century U.S. history to question and push beyond the stories that are preserved in the historical archive.
-She explores her frustration with American exceptionalism by excavating specific historic junctures, by pulling up the roots of collective memories and examining them.
+She is obsessed with going back to pivotal moments of 20th-century U.S. history to question and push beyond the stories that are preserved in the historical archive.
+In her work, she explores her frustration with American exceptionalism by excavating specific historic junctures, by pulling up the roots of collective memories and examining them.
 She believes that the power of investigating what was messy/painful then is that it forces us to take a good look at where we are now and at what needs to change as we work towards a radically equal and just future.

 Helen was a 2014 Core Co.
 Member at The Orchard Project, and has developed work with Blue Man Group, LCT3, Ensemble Consensus, Shakespeare in the Park/ The Public Theater, Curtis Opera Theatre, Ars Nova, Clubbed Thumb, WP Theater, The Bushwick Starr, and Corkscrew Theater Festival, Iron Bloom Creative Production, John Seabrook, and James Sanders.

 She grew up in NYC, and graduated from Wesleyan University (double degrees in Theater and Religion).

 Photo by Chelsea Bailey

 Special Skills: Video Editing, Proofreading and Editing Content, Line Producing, Social Media (Instagram, Twitter, Facebook, LinkedIn, Pinterest, YouTube); Adobe Premiere Pro, Adobe Illustrator, Microsoft Suite, Google Drive, Evernote.